vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_c3qxoNPD" target="_blank">
 <img src="images_zigbee/zigbee_temperature_humidity_sensor_aqara.webp" alt="Aqara temperature and humidity sensor" height="150px" style="margin-left:15px;float:right"/></a>

-A temperature sensor is a simple sensor that measures, besides the temperature, also the humidity in a room.
+A temperature sensor is a simple sensor that measures both temperature and humidity in a room.
-This sensor is useful to create automations, like taking action if someone is in the shower, or in the summer when it becomes colder outside than inside.
+This sensor is useful for automations, like taking action if someone is in the shower, or in summer when it becomes cooler outside than inside.

 **Best option:**\
 {{imgBasket}}Zigbee temperature and humidity sensor - Aqara